-As of February 2020, Facebook switches all accounts onto the CBO AKA Campaign Budget Optimization.
+We wrote this article back in February 2020, when Facebook decided to switch all accounts onto the CBO AKA Campaign Budget Optimization.
 The feature has been available since September 2019 and finalized in this last step of the roll-out.

 We decided to created a super-detailed guide, to explain everything nicely for you, and it came up quite long.
 We'll use cute gifs here and there to stop your mind from wandering and help you concentrate.
 Like this one:

 Technically speaking, the Facebook Business Manager system’s far from simplicity, so we are not covering the building blocks of Facebook from the technical point of view.
 Let us just quickly glance at the most often used psychological triggers, Facebook advertisers take advantage of to make people click their ad.

 So what are the powerful triggers that serve as Facebook ads building blocks?